nilesh7757/chat-app/README.md

-Here’s a polished and professional version of your `README.md` without the license section:

----

 # 💬 Chat App

 A real-time chat application built with **Next.js**, **WebSocket**, **MongoDB**, and **NextAuth** for secure and seamless communication.